Anthony McDonald (Scottish footballer): Córdoba

 On 5 October 2020, McDonald signed for Spanish club Córdoba CF, on a two-year deal.

 Inverness Caledonian Thistle

 McDonald returned to Scotland in February 2021 to sign with Inverness Caledonian Thistle on a deal until the end of the season.

-On 5 May 2021, McDonald signed a new deal with Inverness Caledonian Thistle.
+On 5 May 2021, McDonald signed a new deal with Inverness CT.
 He left the club upon expiry of his contract on 7 January 2022.

 Edinburgh City

-On 7 January 2022, upon the expiration of his contract at Inverness, McDonald immediately joined Scottish League Two side Edinburgh City.
+On 7 January 2022, upon the expiration of his contract at Inverness CT, McDonald immediately joined Scottish League Two side Edinburgh City.

 Brechin City

-In August 2022, McDonald moved from Edinburgh City, now F.C.
-Edinburgh, to Highland League side, Brechin City.
+In August 2022, McDonald moved from Edinburgh City (at the time renamed to F.C.
+Edinburgh) to Highland League side Brechin City.